Miserlou/Zappa/README.md

 You must have already created the corresponding SNS/SQS topic/queue, and the Lambda function execution role must have been provisioned with read/publish/sendMessage access to the DLQ resource.

-### Unique Deployment ID
+### Unique Package ID

-For monitoring of different deployments, a unique UUID for each deployment is available in "deployment_id.file" in the root directory of your application's path.
-You can use this ID or a hash of this file for such things as tracking errors across different deployments, monitoring status of deployments and other such things on services such as Sentry and New Relic.
+For monitoring of different deployments, a unique UUID for each package is available in `package_info.json` in the root directory of your application's package.
+You can use this information or a hash of this file for such things as tracking errors across different deployments, monitoring status of deployments and other such things on services such as Sentry and New Relic.

 ## Zappa Guides